MarkWarneke/markwarneke.github.io/_posts/2019-08-14-test-infrastructure-as-code.md

 ## Developer View

-There are two views one could have on testing we refer to these as the `InnterLoop` and `OuterLoop`.
+There are two views one could have on testing we refer to these as the `InnerLoop` and `OuterLoop`.
 The *InnerLoop* is the view of the Developer.

 The requirements of a Developer are usually: quick feedback, quick execution and a smooth workflow.